Athang84/IJP_Engines/README.md

 Search Engine filters and retrieves job postings based on various criteria (e.g., user eligibility, designation, and specific configurations set by the company).
 Break down of search engine.

-### Modules imported

-1. db: Interface with the database.

-2. Logger: Provides logging capabilities to log errors or important information.

-3. getIjpClientConfiguration: A helper function to retrieve the IJP configuration for a specific client, which is used to determine which filters should be applied for that client.

 ### Helper Functions

 1. *userRotationEligibleCheck*